 The Company follows a basic policy of nurturing a "highly talented, elite team," valuing the presence of each individual and their sense of professional fulfillment by fostering an esprit de corps through the combination of individual influence and team strengths, and achieving a sense of being able to change the world.

 The business of the Group consists of a single segment.
 An overview of operations of each sales channel is provided below.
-Furthermore, due to the partial revision of sales channel classifications, a comparison is drawn to the previous fiscal year using the modified classifications.

 a) Smartphone carriers